qsnake/gpaw/doc/install/BGP/performance.rst

    Nx*Ny*Nz*B

-The parallelization strategy will require consideration of the partition size and mapping.
+The parallelization strategy will require careful consideration of the partition size and mapping.
 Obviously, also memory!

 Partition size and Mapping